aosabook/500lines/spreadsheet/chapter.md

 Without the `charset` declaration, the browser may display the reset button’s Unicode symbol `↻` as `â†»`, an example of _mojibake_ — garbled text caused by decoding issues.

-The next four lines are JS declarations, placed within the `head` section as usual:
+The next three lines are JS declarations, placed within the `head` section as usual:

 ```html
   <script src="main.js"></script>